 HTML5 tags allow users to create interactive and animated creative messaging, with roughly double the engagement of a static file.
 As of November 2020, Ad Experiences customers can now upload and manage HTML5 ads directly in the Ad Experiences interface.

-HTML5 creative files can be uploaded directly to the Ad Experiences system when launching a new tactic.
+HTML5 creative files can be uploaded directly to the Ad Experiences system when launching a new campaign.
 To ensure that your HTML5 creatives are accepted by our system upon upload, please reference the specifications below.

 HTML 5 creatives are a type of display creative and must follow the same guidelines as display with some additional recommendations.